Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 1. In the **Snowflake Connector for ServiceNow** window, select **Select Tables**.

 1. To be able to run our test query later, we need to ingest a couple of tables.
-From the search window enter **incident** and check the box next to it and choose a 30 minute sync time. **Do not start the ingestion yet!**
+From the search window enter **incident** and check the box next to it and choose a 24 hour sync time.

 1. To choose other tables, clear the search, put the table name and select the checkbox.
 Do this for the following tables: